stoveup/stoveup/README.md

 I like to mess about and code random stuff that just appears in my brain.

-- 🔭 I’m currently working on something in secret :) and **mayhaps** also this page
+- 🔭 I’m currently working on **deFeeter** and uni projects!
-- 🌱 I’m currently learning Java Swing
+- 🌱 I’m currently learning how to be super awesome!
 - 😄 Pronouns: She/Her
 <!--
 **stoveup/stoveup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.